How I Created a Horror Photography Series in the infamous Cottingley Woods

 Post Production

-A couple of days later (I never start editing straight away, I let the images take some time to breathe (yes, I know how pompous this sounds, haha).
+A couple of days later, I began editing.
+I never start right away; I let the images take some time to breathe.
 I took the images into Photoshop for post-production.
-Some frames only needed minor retouching, a few light adjustments, colour grading, and cleaning up of small distractions.
+Some frames needed only minor retouching, a few light adjustments, colour grading, and cleaning up small distractions.

-I didn’t want to lose the authenticity of shooting on location, but those extra touches and parts helped create a dreamlike, otherworldly quality that felt right for the concept.
-Do what you need to do to get the vision in your head, out, and into reality.
-By whatever means necessary.
+I didn’t want to lose the authenticity of shooting on location, but those extra touches helped create a dreamlike, otherworldly quality that felt right for the concept.
+Do what you need to do to get the vision in your head out and into reality—by whatever means necessary.

-Let me know your thoughts/ What kind of horror photography artworks would you like to see me create??
+What kind of horror photography artworks would you like to see me create?
+Let me know your thoughts!

 Credits